smsohan/smsohan.github.com/source/_posts/2021-02-19-frontend-engineering.markdown

 use Google Maps on your browser or natively on the phone.
 You can embed Google Maps within your own app on these platforms as well.
-You can ask Google Maps to give you navigation direction for walking, biking, driving, or ask it show realtime transit and traffic infomation.
+You can ask Google Maps to give you navigation direction for walking, biking, driving, or ask it to show realtime transit and traffic infomation.
 If you take a detour, it'll show you new directions on the fly.
 You can see the map view, or the 3D view, or a camera view of a location.
 At night, you can see the dark-mode.
 It'll show you how many lanes you have on a road,